velvetrose/FAQ-Accordion-Card/README.md

 ### Useful resources

-- [Accordion Menus using Vanilla Javascript](https://softauthor.com/accordion-menu-in-vanilla-javascript/) - I reffered this to create the accordion menus that only open one at a time.
+- [Accordion Menus using Vanilla Javascript](https://softauthor.com/accordion-menu-in-vanilla-javascript/) - I referred this to create the accordion menus that only open one at a time.
 I am very grateful for this resource.

 ## Author